ISnDead/Integration-Suricata-nDPI/README.md

 sudo ldconfig
 ```

-This installs the nDPI library into the default system paths (for example `/usr/local/lib`, `/usr/local/include`).
+This installs the nDPI library into default system paths (for example
+`/usr/local/lib`, `/usr/local/include`).

 ### 3. Download and build Suricata 8.0.2 with nDPI support